The Program

 CWL 430 Heroic Tales of the Mediterranean 3

-HUM 361 Cultural Expression in Islam 3
+HUM/IR 361 Cultural Expression in Islam 3

 HUM 375 Biography of a City: Istanbul, Alexandria (or other Middle Eastern city) 3